- The Peanut Butter Boy - http://www.peanutbutterboy.com -

 optional:

-1/2 cup nonfat shredded cheese (cheddar, Mexican, cotija)
+1/2 cup shredded cheese (cheddar, Mexican, cotija)

 1/2 cup spicy salsa